Address: Robertson Bldg., 1241 State St., 4th Floor, Salem 97301-2563

 All decisions of the magistrates may be appealed to the Regular Division of the Oregon Tax Court.

-Appeals from the Magistrate Division are made directly to the Regular Division of the Oregon Tax Court.
 The judge of the Oregon Tax Court presides over trials in the Regular Division.
 The Regular Division is comparable to a circuit court and exercises equivalent powers.
-All trials are before the judge only, no jury, and are reported.
+All trials are before the judge only, and are reported.
 The parties may either represent themselves or be represented by an attorney.
 Appeals from the judge’s decision are made directly to the Oregon Supreme Court.

 The judge serves a six-year term and is elected on the statewide, nonpartisan judicial ballot.